EigenSolver/SpinControl.jl/README.md

 # SpinControl.jl

-**SpinControl.jl** is a numerical package written in Julia that makes it easy to simulate the decoherence process and analyze the dynamical decoupling protocols in interacting spin ensembles.
+**SpinControl.jl** is a numerical package written in Julia that makes it easy to simulate the dynamics and decoherence of a spin qubit interacting with environmental spin ensembles.

-The package provides necessary data types for spin ensembles and control pulses, as well as a collection of functions that are widely used in magnetic resonance and spin dynamics, such as free induction decay (FID) and Rabi driving.
+The package provides necessary data types for environmental spin bath, driving pulses, and quantum control protocols, as well as a collection of functions that are widely used in magnetic resonance and quantum control, such as free induction decay (FID) and Rabi driving.

-Users can easily use these abstractions to build their own control pulse sequences such as dynamical decoupling protocols and test their performance on various spin ensembles.
+Users can easily use these abstractions to compose their own control sequences such as dynamical decoupling protocols and test their performance on various spin ensembles.

 **The package is archived as the support material of my master thesis.**